vlds18/Basics-of-Pyro-programming-for-Probabilistic-Inferencing/README.md

-# Basics of Pyro Programming
+# Basics of Pyro programming

 This notebook provides a comprehensive introduction to probabilistic programming using Pyro, a flexible probabilistic programming language built on PyTorch.